-During the summer, signs should be posted along the entrance road showing the fire danger rating and signs posted within the community itself to inform the residents.
-All residents within the community should be reminded through literature, such as information sheets or signage, as to the common risks of ignition around the community and the appropriate emergency numbers to contact in the event they detect a wildfire.
+During the summer, signs should be posted at key locations in the community showing the fire danger rating.
+Efforts should be made to remind residents as to the common risks of ignition around the community and the appropriate emergency numbers to contact in the event they detect a wildfire.